luandretta/network/README.md

 1. **Allauth User Model**

-This User Model was built using [Django's Allauth Library](https://django-allauth.readthedocs.io/en/latest/overview.html)
+This User Model was built using [Django's Allauth Library](https://django-allauth.readthedocs.io/en/latest/overview.html).

+The minimum length of the account Username was set to 3, due to short names (Bob, Joe, Ian,...).

+The user can log in with either his username or his email address.

 2. **Post Model**